31 Ways to Keep On Networking During Covid-19

 Gust is an online networking platform that caters to start-ups.
 It has over 800,000 founders and 85,000 investment professionals to help start-ups grow, find investors or raise capital.
 Gust is the official platform of the world’s leading angel investor federations and venture accelerators.
 Gust powers Gust Launch, the first Company as a Service™ (CaaS™) platform for startup founders that facilitates all of the legal, financial, and back-office operations necessary to operate a new, high-growth venture.

 Hivebrite is an online community platform that allows organizations to manage members and give them an online space to connect, communicate, and share information.
 It provides 4 main solutions that align with the industry specializations of Open Social: Corporate Alumni, Education, Professional Network, and NGO.

 Slack serves as a communication tool for people in the same industry.
 There are ‘Channels’ you can join which allows you to work faster with external clients and colleagues.
 There are over 750,000 companies use Slack!

-I’m sure you have a Facebook account.
-But have you used the Facebook Groups function?
-There are over 1 billion people in these groups that caters to specific industries.
-Furthermore, Facebook has a third part application called BranchOut that enable recruiters to search and find job candidates through Facebook.
+There are over 1 billion people in Facebook groups that cater to specific industries.
+Facebook has a third party application called BranchOut that enable recruiters to search and find job candidates through Facebook.
 This enables people to search their close personal connections who are more likely on Facebook rather than LinkedIn.